 I am currently working on a TEC cooling sytem for hot climates & will report on this in due course.

-The apparatus would greatly benefit from being implemented on a well-designed single printed circuit board, I do not have the kit needed to achieve this at the present time.
+The apparatus would greatly benefit from being implemented on a well-designed single printed circuit board, I do not have the kit needed to achieve this at the present time but am going to use free software to design a board & then get it made commercially.

 Circulating FAN.
 This 40 x 40 mm 1W, 12 volt fan (ebmpapst) cost £12 and is quite powerful, any reduction in power is likely to affect the thermostat performance.